-This guide focuses on the Unity asset WebRTC Video Chat but most also applies to WebRTC Network which is a part of it but also available separately.
+This guide focuses on the Unity asset WebRTC Video Chat but most also applies to WebRTC Network which is a part of it but is also available separately.

 Important folders and files